cooperwalbrun/terraform-manager/README.md

 # Upgrade workspace versions to 0.13.5 and write a report to STDOUT
 terraform-manager -o example123 --patch-versions 0.13.5

+# Upgrade workspace versions to 0.13.5 and suppress all output (the -s flag works with all operations)
+terraform-manager -o example123 --patch-versions 0.13.5 -s

 # Lock workspaces and write a report to STDOUT
 terraform-manager -o example123 --lock